Tufail Abbas: Sino-Soviet split

 In 1966 the Sindh Provincial Committee was split in pro-Soviet and pro-China parties, a split taking place in the aftermath of the 1965 Indo-Pakistan war.
 Abbas emerged as the general secretary of the underground, pro-Beijing Communist Party.
 His group won the support of the majority in the National Students Federation.
 Abbas was invited to the October 1 celebrations in China in 1966.

 After the 1966 split Abbas' faction began seeking to build an organization across West Pakistan.
 It also had some contacts in East Pakistan.
 Abbas' labour wing was known as the Quami Mazdoor Mahaz ('National Labour Front'), which emerged from the Markezi Mazdoor Committee in 1969.
 The Airways Employees Union was the strongest union inside the Quami Mazdoor Mahaz.

 Alliance with Bhutto

 Tacitly, the Abbas faction provided support to Zulfikar Ali Bhutto.
 In the late 1960s, some members of the Abbas' faction joined Bhutto's Pakistan People's Party on the instruction of the party and began occupying positions in the PPP.
 Abbas' support base amongst students and workers played an important role in building the PPP in Karachi at its earliest phase.
 One of the key leaders of Abbas' faction that became a PPP leader was Meraj Muhammad Khan.
 Nevertheless, Abbas' group opted not to participate in the 1970 elections.

 In the context of the Bangladesh Liberation War, Abbas' faction opposed military action in East Pakistan at some points whilst maintaining a critical view of Sheikh Mujibur Rahman's Awami League.

+Details of Tufail Abbas's alliance with Bhutto and his political career is given in the Urdu book named "Under Ground" by Ashraf Shad.